LibreHealthcare/LibreHealthcare/README.md

 Pour plus de détails sur la manière dont vous pouvez contribuer à ce site, un tutoriel plus détaillé se trouve [ici](http://wiki.librehealthcare.flqt.fr/contribute.fr.html "tutoriel LHC").

+## License

+Copyright (c)  2014-2015 LibreHealthcare.

+Permission is granted to copy, distribute and/or modify LibreHealthcare's text under the terms of the Creative Commons Attribution-ShareAlike 3.0 Unported License and the GNU Free Documentation License.

+- A copy of the Creative Commons Attribution-ShareAlike 3.0 Unported License is included.
+See COPYING.txt.

+- A copy of the GNU Free Documentation License is included.
+See COPYING.txt.